 Some releases may require additional investigation beyond initial clean up to determine full impacts to the environment.
 This may include soil borings and samples, monitoring wells and groundwater samples, etc.

-Investigations of Contaminant Release Sites (02/03 pdf format)
+Investigations of Contaminant Release Sites (11/2006 pdf format)

-Environmental Site Investigation Report (11/02 pdf format)
+Environmental Site Investigation Report (11/2006 pdf format)

-Here for additional guidelines that may relate to environmental investigations.
+Click Here for additional guidelines that may relate to environmental investigations.
 These are found on the Division of Waste Management web site.

 Clean Up Standards

 Action levels have been set for petroleum compounds and drinking water maximum contaminant levels may also be used as action levels.
 Final standards for cleanup are determined on a case-by-case basis, depending on the contaminant involved and potential for risk to human health and the environment.

 Property Transfer Assessments